PulsateHQ/pulsate-ios-sdk/README.md

 ### Swift Package Manager

 1. In Xcode, select "File" → "Swift Packages" → "Add Package Dependency..."
-2. Enter the repository URL: `https://github.com/yourusername/pulsate-ios-sdk.git`
+2. Enter the repository URL: `https://github.com/PulsateHQ/pulsate-ios-sdk.git`
 3. Select the version you want to use

+The package will automatically include all necessary dependencies (including SDWebImage) and resources.

 ## Usage